 Fresh dog food is a great way to give your Alaskan Malamute a balanced diet with human-grade ingredients, but how do you know which brand is the best for your pup?
 Let’s take a look at the qualities of fresh dog food along with some popular brands.

 Fresh dog food usually refers to pet food that’s made with natural ingredients cooked at a lower temperature to preserve the nutrients.
 Thus, it doesn’t contain the additives and preservatives that are often in kibble.

-Benefits of Fresh Dog Food for Newfoundlands
+Pros and Cons of Fresh Dog Food

 - Delivered to Your Door – Most brands deliver their fresh food right to your door on a set schedule, so you don’t have to carry home heavy dog food bags anymore.